senanu/b40/docs/labs/enzymes.md

 This lab is modified from Marini (2005).

-Note that due to concerns related to the coronavirus pandemic, we will not be using our own saliva.
 The amylase from this lab is derived from animal pancreas or genetically modified bacteria.
+Your saliva contains amylase, which helps break down starches into smaller saccharides.

 Enzymes are biological catalysts.
 Although some biological reactions happen spontaneously, the reactions are so slow that organisms require enzymes to speed them up.
 Like other proteins, the tertiary and quaternary shape plays an important role in enzymatic activity.
 This is because enzymes bind substrates in particular regions called the ‘active site’ of an enzyme.
 As the enzyme binds the substrates, it changes shape, bringing the substrates together.
 Additionally, enzymes stabilize the transition state, the unstable time period when bonds within the reactants are breaking but before the bonds in the products have formed.
 Stabilizing this transition state lowers the activation energy of the reaction, allowing it to proceed quickly.
 This model of how enzymes work is known as the ‘induced fit’ model (Figure 1).
 <figure class="image">